-Restaurants outside the city center tend to draw a more diverse set of patrons than those in downtown.
-A tasty and low-priced lunch can bring together grandmas, office workers, local thugs, and tourists alike, as evidenced at lunchtime in Rákóczi restaurant, located in Budapest's outer District 8.
+Restaurants outside the city center draw a more diverse set of patrons than those in downtown: a low-priced lunch can bring together grandmas, office workers, local thugs, and tourists alike, as evidenced at lunchtime in Rákóczi restaurant, located a bit outside the city center in Budapest's District 8.
 The restaurant overlooks Rákóczi Square, an area once known for its grimy streets, rampant prostitution, and low-life characters.
-Today, there’s a glitzy subway stop beneath the square and the neighborhood is rapidly gentrifying (pop in to Csiga Café across the street for proof).
+Today, there’s a glitzy subway stop here and the neighborhood is rapidly gentrifying (pop into Csiga Café across the street for proof).